 Sleep Expert Karen Bramall shares her experience and advice with us…

-Our Circadian Rhythm (or body clock) is set by daylight, a reason I always tell families I work with to keep the bedroom very dark at night.
+Our Circadian Rhythm (or body clock) is set by daylight, which is I tell families I work with to keep the bedroom very dark at night.
 When your set wake time comes around to take your baby or toddler out of the bedroom, expose them to lots of light and make a big deal of it being morning.

 With those light mornings coming around again make sure you have a good blackout blind, and no gaps where light can sneak in around the edges.
-We can turn over, when it’s light outside, and see the clock at 5am and realise than we have more time before the alarm goes off, but your baby certainly can’t and when they see daylight will quite reasonably think that morning is here and it's time to get up.
+Us adults can turn over when it’s light outside, see the clock at 5am and realise we have more time before the alarm goes off.
+Your baby can’t do this and so when they see daylight they (quite reasonably) think that morning is here and it's time to get up.

 One in ten parents admits that getting their children to go to sleep is a 'struggle'.
 If you have a baby, toddler or child who doesn’t sleep the night through then it really doesn’t have to be that way!

 Infant and Child Sleep Consultant Karen Bramall from Baby Sleep The Night has a decade of experience and has worked with thousands of families to solve their children’s sleep difficulties with her gentle caring methods.